 The Bachelor of Arts in Visual Arts programme is only available to candidate students who have passed the artistic entrance examination.

-The artistic entrance examination assesses your artistic insight, cultural knowledge, creativity, skills and motivation.
+Per academic year, the academy organizes 3 artistic entrance exams for admission to the Bachelor of Visual Arts, with the exception of the Fashion department for which 2 are organized The artistic entrance examination assesses your artistic insight, cultural knowledge, creativity, skills and motivation.
 This two-day test consists of different assignments and an interview during which we will also discuss your curriculum vitae, possible home assignments and your portfolio.

 IMPORTANT NOTE FOR CANDIDATES OUTSIDE THE EEA

 Candidates from outside the EEA have to apply for a student visa.
 Keep in mind that you have to obtain a student visa and that the application procedure for this can take up to three months or longer.

 Candidate students from outside the EEA are therefore strongly recommended to take part in the artistic admission test from February-March or June-July.

 Soon there will be information about concrete organization and of what is expected.

 If you pass the artistic entrance exam this year, you can enrol in your chosen specialization in the Bachelor of Arts in Visual Arts Programme for the academic year 2020-2021 or the academic year 2021-2022.